 - Supply necessary information— Communicate with the insurance adjuster and provide only the essential information regarding the collision.
 You should also be meticulous as you fill out any necessary paperwork to ensure you don’t make any mistakes that could affect your claim.
 Furthermore, you should maintain a file that includes proof of all your expenses and other documents related to your claim.

-Our attorneys will thoroughly investigate the accident that caused your injuries, gather evidence to support your case, determine liability, document and calculate the losses you suffered, and aggressively pursue just compensation for you.
+Our experienced car accident attorneys will thoroughly investigate the accident that caused your injuries, gather evidence to support your case, determine liability, document and calculate the losses you suffered, and aggressively pursue just compensation for you.
 If we cannot reach a fair settlement with the at-fault driver’s insurance company, we will not hesitate to fight your case in court.

 Contact us today for a free, no-risk consultation.
 You deserve What’s Right.